Jack Burkman

 In August 2020, Burkman and Wohl made tens of thousands of robocalls to residents of battleground states, in a campaign that prosecutors have alleged intentionally targeted communities of color to spread disinformation in an attempt to suppress voting in the 2020 presidential election.
-As a result of the campaign, Burkman and Wohl face multiple criminal and civil suits in Michigan, Ohio, and New York, as well as a proposed fine from the Federal Communications Commission (FCC).
+As a result of the campaign, Burkman and Wohl each pleaded guilty to one felony charge of telecommunications fraud in Ohio, were found to have violated federal and state civil rights laws in a civil case in New York, and are facing criminal charges in Michigan.
+In June 2023, the Federal Communications Commission imposed a fine of more than $5 million against both Burkman and Wohl over the robocall scheme.

 Burkman was also involved in spreading conspiracy theories about the 2016 murder of Seth Rich, and in 2017 Burkman was shot in the buttocks and thigh and hit with a car by a man he had hired to assist him in an independent attempt to solve Rich's murder.
 Burkman drew significant media attention in 2014 for organizing a protest against the Dallas Cowboys of the NFL after the team signed Michael Sam, an openly gay football player, to its practice squad.

 Burkman is the president of the lobbying firm J.M.
 Burkman & Associates and the head of the conservative organization American Decency.
-He is the host of the Behind the Curtain podcast and radio talk show.
+He was the host of the Behind the Curtain podcast and radio talk show.

 Life and education

 Burkman was born in Pittsburgh, Pennsylvania.
-He earned a bachelor's degree from the University of Pittsburgh in 1988, and in 1992 graduated with a M.S. from the Georgetown University School of Foreign Service and a J.D. from Georgetown University Law Center.
-Burkman lives in Arlington, Virginia in a home that doubles as the headquarters of his and Wohl's organization, Project 1599.
+He earned a bachelor's degree from the University of Pittsburgh in 1988, and in 1992 graduated with a MS from the Georgetown University School of Foreign Service and a JD from Georgetown University Law Center.
+Burkman lives in Arlington, Virginia, in a home that doubles as the headquarters of his and Wohl's organization, Project 1599.